matter-labs/zksync-era/prover/prover_fri/README.md

    API_PROMETHEUS_LISTENER_PORT=3116 zk f cargo run --release --bin zksync_witness_generator -- --all_rounds
    ```

-   Note that this will automatically open the three ports after the one specified in enviromental variable, in this case
+   Note that this will automatically open the three ports after the one specified in environmental variable, in this case
    3117, 3118 and 3119.

 7. Run prover to perform actual proving: